Welcome To The Divide

 prescriptions my ears had absorbed, I was made to witness an endless stream of

-visual presentations which effectively injected correlating content into my
+visual presentations that effectively injected correlating content into my

 eyes.
 My ability to perceive the most miniscule color variances was refined